SiriDB/siridb-connector/README.md

 SiriDB - Connector
 ==================

+The SiriDB Connector is a self-contained Python driver for communicating with SiriDB servers.
-This manual describes how to install and configure SiriDB Connector for Python 3, a self-contained Python driver for communicating with SiriDB servers, and how to use it to develop database applications.
+This manual describes how to install and configure SiriDB Connector for Python 3, and how to use it to develop database applications.

 ---------------------------------------